stsds/MPCR/README.md

-# MMPR (Multi- and Mixed- Precision Support in R)
+# MMPR
+___

 MMPR is an advanced package designed to provide R users with a customized data structure.
 This package harnesses the combined strength of C++ and R, empowering users with high-performance computing capabilities.
+MMPR is an advanced package designed to provide R users with a customized data structure.
+This package harnesses the combined strength of C++ and R, empowering users with high-performance computing capabilities.
-Specifically tailored for researchers and data scientists working with multi or mixed precision arithmetic, MMPR serves as an invaluable tool for achieving efficient and accurate computations.
+Specifically tailored for researchers and data scientists working with multi or mixed-precision arithmetic, MMPR serves as an invaluable tool for achieving efficient and accurate computations.

-##### MMPR offers a two main customized data structures for R users.
+##### MMPR provides R users with two primary, tailor-made data structures:
-- Normal matrix/vector with different precision allocation (16-bit(half-precision), 32-bit(single-precision), and 64-bit(double precision)).
+- Normal matrix/vector with different precision allocation (16-bit (half-precision), 32-bit (single-precision), and 64-bit (double precision)).
-- Tile-Matrix layout built on normal MMPR matrix, offering the creation of a matrix with multiple tiles with a different precision for each one.
+- The Tile-Matrix layout is constructed based on the standard MMPR matrix, enabling the creation of a matrix with multiple tiles, each having a distinct precision.
 ___

 ## Requirements
 - Rcpp (needs to be installed before trying to install the package), use `install.packages("Rcpp") in R to install it`.
-- For optimal performance, `MKL` is recommended for building the package, in case MKL is not found on the system, the package will automatically download `openblas`.
-Note: Before installation, the needed environment variables needs to be set.
+- For optimal performance, `MKL` is recommended for building the package, in case MKL is not found on the system, the package will automatically download `OpenBLAS` (https://github.com/xianyi/OpenBLAS).
+Note: Prior to installation, it is essential to set the required environment variables..
-- Blaspp (if not found, it will be installed automatically).
+- `Blaspp` (https://github.com/icl-utk-edu/blaspp) (if not found, it will be installed automatically).
-- Lapackpp (if not found, it will be installed automatically).
+- `Lapackpp` (https://github.com/icl-utk-edu/lapackpp) (if not found, it will be installed automatically).

 ___

 ## Installation
 To install the package:
-- Clone the MMPR package from [here](github link need to be added).
+- Clone the MMPR package from [here] (https://github.com/stsds/MMPR).
 - Checkout to tag `v1.0.0` (Latest stable release).
 - Run `R CMD INSTALL .` from the project root directory.
 ___